-The Association of Chartered Certified Accountant has been training accountant since 1904, but it only obtained its royal charter in 1974.
+The Association of Chartered Certified Accountants has been training accountants since 1904, but it only obtained its royal charter in 1974.

 It has more than 208,000 members across the world and is currently training more than 500,000 students in 179 countries (out of 195 countries in the world).

-To follow an ACCA training you will need at least three GCSEs and two A-levels in five separate subjects, with Maths and English being mandatory.
+To follow ACCA training, you will need at least three GCSEs and two A-levels in five separate subjects, with Maths and English being mandatory.

 During the three to four years it takes to complete, at least three years of work experience will be needed to validate the qualification.

 The ACCA's Ethics and Professional Skills module is the first set of exams usually taken by ACCA students.
-It covers the complete range of the basics accounting skill needed by employers.
+It covers the complete range of the basic accounting courses and skills needed by employers.

-After that students will have to take Applied Knowledge exams (including Accountant in Business, Management Accounting, Financial Accounting), followed by a set of Applied Skills exams (which includes Corporate and Business Law, Performance Management, Taxation, Financial Reporting, Audit and Assurance and Financial Management).
+After that, students will have to take Applied Knowledge exams (including Accountant in Business, Management Accounting, and Financial Accounting), followed by a set of Applied Skills exams (which includes Corporate and Business Law, Performance Management, Taxation, Financial Reporting, Audit and Assurance and Financial Management).

-Make sure to check the ACCA's exemption pages if you hold a university degree have you may be able to skip some exams.
+Make sure to check the ACCA's exemption pages if you hold a university degree, you may be able to skip some exams.

 In total, if you work and study at the same time, you could complete this accounting certification in three to four years.

-You can also join the AAT-ACA Fast Track course that is a joint training program that will give those already training for the AAT to get some credits towards the ACA.
-If you start this program, you will have to pass the Level 3 and Level 4 AAT Diploma in Accounting before starting taking the ACA exams.
+You can also join the AAT-ACA Fast Track course, which is a joint training program that will give those already training for the AAT to get some credits towards the ACA.
+If you start this program, you will have to pass the Level 3 and Level 4 AAT Diploma in Accounting before starting to take the ACA exams.

-In 2012, the British Chartered Institute and the American Institute of Certified Public Accountants founded the Chartered Global Management Accountant designation, which recognises more than 100,000 highly skilled management accountant through the world.
+In 2012, the British Chartered Institute and the American Institute of Certified Public Accountants founded the Chartered Global Management Accountant designation, which recognises more than 100,000 highly skilled management accountants throughout the world.

 The Professional Qualification provided by the CIMA is one of the most recognised global finance qualifications for a career in the business industry.